martin-plessy/porterson-to-xml/README.md

 transformation, where books are grouped together by author. ii) develop another console application that transforms ExampleInput1.xml to ExampleOutput1.json.
-Here the transformation is basically equivalent to the part i, except the output is in JSON. iv) (challenging) - you should notice that the requirments for both the xml and json transformation are basically the same, except for the output format, can you write an application where the transformation logic is written once, yet is capable of being used to transform the input into both file formats.
+Here the transformation is basically equivalent to the part i, except the output is in JSON. iii) (challenging) - you should notice that the requirments for both the xml and json transformation are basically the same, except for the output format, can you write an application where the transformation logic is written once, yet is capable of being used to transform the input into both file formats.
 If you find this too hard, or are short of time, or you find your answers to the earlier parts arent easy to adapt to achieve this, then simply give a sketch design of how you would try to achieve this.